Part of the mural team from Billings Central Catholic High paints their 2024 masterpiece

 Each school has a different procedure for choosing its design.
 Some schools hold internal contests among the art department students while others collaborate on ideas and work together as a team to create their project.
 School teams also obtain paint donations and supplies from area businesses.
 The Paint Center in Billings has been donating paint for at least twelve years.
 “We try to do what we can to help the kids in the community,” says owner Pam Kuntz, “We believe that the kids are the future of the community and it’s such a fun thing to be involved in.”
 As the years went by, Craig Godfrey, president of MasterLube, realized that the student’s artwork was so excellent that he wanted to find a way to showcase the projects to more of the community.

-Laurel High School muralist Taylor Hart and her mom work on Laurel High’s mural from 2023
+Billings West High muralist Cialee Arnett and her mom work on West High’s mural from 2024

 “Sometimes it seemed like people in the Heights might not make it to the West End and vice versa,” he explained, “I felt like there was just so much talent that we needed to find a way for more people to see it.”
 Starting in 2008, Godfrey decided to incorporate a contest element to the painting projects called “The War of the Walls.”
 “It’s just a fun way to show the community all the designs,” he says.
 Voting takes place online once the murals are completed.